Himanshu-Kumar-123/Deep-Learning-Model-Performance/NOTES.md

 ### How Does It Help?

-Weights get updated after the **1st batch**, so when the **2nd batch** comes, it starts with better weights than random ones.
-This process continues and improves weights across batches.
+Weights get updated after the **1st batch** is passed on to the **2nd batch** which is better than the random weights.
+This process keeps improving the weights in the subsequent batches.